tripal/tripal/docs/dev_guide/custom_field/custom_formatter.rst

     'quantity' => $total_pages,
   ));

 By default, all links in the pager cause the page to reload.
 We do not want the page to reload, rather we only want to update the contents of the field.
-The TripalFieldFormatter class provides a function named ``axaifyPager`` to convert a pager into an AJAX pager:
+The TripalFieldFormatter class provides a function named ``ajaxifyPager`` to convert a pager into an AJAX pager:

 .. code-block:: php